WolfpackPSS/wolfpackpss.github.io/_posts/2016-08-29-history-of-the-pack-the-sushi-wars-the-proposal.md

 "I will join the Sushi Train with Sumara.
 The S.Q.U.I.D. have lorded their dominance over us for too long.
 I hunger for calamari."
 &nbsp;

 I couldn't believe what I was hearing.
 I looked at each of them in turn.
 DeathLord291?
 Sumara?
 WarWolff?
 These were our officers.
 Wolfpack!
 How could they join with another alliance?
 ANY alliance?
-&nbsp;

 I was disgusted.
 I turned on my heel to walk away.
 &nbsp;